StencilFrame/autopilot/README.md

-# DoNot - [Do Not]hing Scripting Automation.
+# AutoPilot - Do Nothing Scripting Automation.

-DoNot is a tool designed to gradually automate repetitive tasks by defining them in a runbook.
-Unlike traditional automation tools that require complete automation from the outset, DoNot enables a step-by-step approach, making it easier to transition from manual to automated processes without overwhelming your team or infrastructure.
+AutoPilot is a tool designed to gradually automate repetitive tasks by defining them in a runbook.
+Unlike traditional automation tools that require complete automation from the outset, AutoPilot enables a step-by-step approach, making it easier to transition from manual to automated processes without overwhelming your team or infrastructure.

 Build what matters!

 Inspired by [Do Nothing Scripting](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation) by Dan Slimmon.

-If you want to read more about the design and idea behind DoNot, check out the [design document](docs/DESIGN.md) and [idea document](docs/IDEA.md).
+If you want to read more about the design and idea behind AutoPilot, check out the [design document](docs/DESIGN.md) and [idea document](docs/IDEA.md).

 ## Purpose and Real-Life Examples

 ### Purpose

-DoNot is built to address the challenges of full-scale automation, which can be overwhelming and rigid.
-By enabling gradual automation, DoNot allows teams to:
+AutoPilot is built to address the challenges of full-scale automation, which can be overwhelming and rigid.
+By enabling gradual automation, AutoPilot allows teams to:

 - **Start Small:** Begin with manual workflows and identify the most impactful steps to automate.
 - **Maintain Control:** Automate processes at your own pace, ensuring reliability and reducing errors.